kallehiitola/evermail/Documentation/Architecture.md

 3. **Cross-plane integration** – Aspire still orchestrates the rest of the estate (queues, SQL, Blob, WebApp).
 Queue payloads contain the wrapped DEK identifier; confidential workers fetch the message, perform MAA attestation, call SKR, and process data entirely inside the TEE.
 Responses returned to the public API remain encrypted unless the caller presents a tenant-scoped token.
 4. **Operational tooling** – Azure Confidential Ledger (priced at ~$3/day per ledger instance per the [official announcement](https://techcommunity.microsoft.com/blog/azureconfidentialcomputingblog/price-reduction-and-upcoming-features-for-azure-confidential-ledger/4387491)) stores append-only proofs that a given DEK was unwrapped, by which container revision, and for what purpose.

+##### Phase 1 concrete architecture (current sprint)

+- **SecureKeyReleaseService** (lives inside `TenantEncryptionService`) exposes three new flows:
+  1. `SecureKeyReleaseTemplateGenerator` emits SKR JSON with a permissive `allowEvermailOps` attestation rule plus the tenant’s managed-identity object ID.
+The generator is deterministic, so identical tenants always receive the same template (handy for diffing).
+  2. `ConfigureSecureKeyReleaseAsync` canonicalizes the uploaded JSON (parses → `JsonDocument` → writes with `JsonSerializerOptions { WriteIndented = true }`), computes a SHA-256 hash, updates the `TenantEncryptionSettings` record, and stamps `SecureKeyReleaseConfiguredAt/By`.
+  3. `ResetSecureKeyReleaseAsync` clears the JSON/hash flags so tenants can rotate or switch providers.

+- **DTO and API contract** – `TenantEncryptionSettingsDto.SecureKeyRelease` now includes the policy hash and configured timestamp.
+Dedicated endpoints expose the full JSON only to the owning tenant.
+The UI never stores drafts server-side; admins edit locally then submit the final JSON so we maintain a clean audit trail of approved policies.

+- **Onboarding dependencies** – `OnboardingStatusCalculator` marks Azure/AWS BYOK as “configured” only when both the provider metadata and `IsSecureKeyReleaseConfigured` are true.
+The wizard highlights SKR as the final checkbox once keys are saved.
+- **UI-only workflow** – The admin encryption page drives every SKR action through buttons and status chips; we never ask tenants to download scripts or edit JSON manually.
+“Generate & apply” posts the template automatically, while “Clear policy” calls the delete endpoint in one click.

+- **Aspire integration** – The Aspire AppHost keeps orchestrating WebApp + Worker, but the SKR services run inside the same solution so developers can iterate with `dotnet run Evermail.AppHost`.
+No new Azure resources are required in Phase 1; the Key Vault policies still point at the managed identity associated with the AppHost deployment.

 This layer allows us to advertise zero-trust guarantees: decrypt operations run only in measured hardware, tenant keys never leave customer control, and staff-level access provides observability/operations without exposure to message content.

 ### 4. External Integrations